 bg %1 # Resume job 1 in background

-nohup command & # Run immune to hangupsKilling processes:
+nohup command & # Run immune to hangupsHow do you kill processes in Linux?

 kill PID # SIGTERM (graceful shutdown)